Contents

 Henry VII by Tino di Camaino

-The Monument to Henry VII
+The monument to Henry VII

 This monument, located in the south transept of the cathedral, was created by Tino di Camaino in the early 14th century.
 It depicts Henry VII, Holy Roman Emperor, on horseback and is a masterpiece of Gothic sculpture.